 Applying for schools in a different borough

 If you want to apply for a school in a different borough you'll still need to apply through the Lambeth school admissions team and follow the application process on this page.

-You can find the school admissions details for neighbouring boroughs on the Apply for a school place in another borough - guide page.
+You can find the school admissions details for school places in neighbouring boroughs.

 3. How to apply for a school place